hyperspy/hyperspy/doc/user_guide/big_data.rst

 Single Machine Schedulers
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Dask has three schedulers avilable for single machines.
+Dask has two schedulers available for single machines.

 1. Threaded Scheduler:
     Fastest to set up but only provides parallelism through threads so only non python functions will be parallelized.